-Periods per week: 3+3
+Periods per week: 3+3 Examination Time: 3 hrs.

 Instructions to the Paper setters:

 - 1. Medium of Examination is English Language. - 2.
 The question paper will be divided into two sections.

 Section A: (Total weightage 8 marks).
 This section will have 12 compulsory very short answer questions of which 8 are to be attempted (1 marks each) Questions should cover the entire syllabus.